invictus-integration/docs-ifa/dashboard/accesscontrolrights.md

 Various role assignments are required to be added to the below components for better harmonization within Invictus framework.

-### Flow Handler & Dashboard Gateway Functions
+## Flow Handler & Dashboard Gateway Functions

-- In the DashboardGateway function add the FlowHandlerJob with **Contributor** rights.
+### 1. Add FlowHandlerJob with **Contributor** rights to Dashboard Gateway.

+To do this, follow these steps:

+1. Go to the DashboardGateway Function App and select Access control (IAM).
+2. Click on "+Add" and then "Add role assignment".
+3. Search for the **Contributor** role in the **Privileged administrator roles** section and click next.
+4. Assign access to **Managed Identity**.
+Select the FlowHandlerJob Function App when choosing the member.
+5. Save your changes

-**Both the DashboardGateway and FlowHandlerJob functions need Logic Apps Contributor rights on the resource group where the logic apps are located.**
+### 2. Setting "Logic Apps Contributor" rights for DashboardGateway and FlowHandlerJob functions on the resource group where the logic apps are located.

 To do this, follow these steps: